breeatoomey/newity-case-study/README.md

 # SBA Document Pipeline Tool

-A browser-based tool that replaces a shared spreadsheet for tracking SBA Document Pipelines across active loan applications.
-Built for the NEWITY Product Engineer assessment.
+A browser-based tool for the NEWITY loan operations team to track SBA Document Pipelines across active loan applications.
+Replaces a shared spreadsheet with a stalled-application surfacing tool focused on what the team actually struggles with.

 The team's stated pain point — *"not knowing which applications are stalled waiting on documents; things fall through the cracks"* — is the north star.
 Every design decision in V1 traces back to this.